 Lang Pioneer Village Museum offers a variety of virtual outreach programs which will allow both classrooms and families to bring elements of our traditional education programming safely into their own classrooms and homes.

 While fun and informative for all ages, these programs target Grade 3 Ontario curriculum objectives and are especially suited to children aged 7 and up.

-Virtual Q & A with our Museum Educator
+Virtual Q & A with Museum Staff

 - South Lake School House - Interpretation highlights include school activities, teaching in the 1800s and Victorian student life

 - Menie General Store - Interpretation highlights include artifacts in the 1800s and the importance of the General Store

 - Fife Cabin - Interpretation highlights include life as an early settler, key artifacts for survival in the 1820s